 Telecommuters are a relatively large percentage of the workforce: 13.48% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Woodland have a very low rate of college education: just 6.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Woodland has a very low overall level of education: only 6.72% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Woodland in 2022 was $21,979, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $87,916 for a family of four.